rocketlaunchr/igo/README.md

 ### Fordefer

 See [Blog post](https://blog.learngoprogramming.com/gotchas-of-defer-in-go-1-8d070894cb01) on why this is an improvement.
+It can be especially helpful in unit tests.

 ```go